The Fall of Mankind

 The upside to the story of the Fall of Mankind is that chaos can challenge us to reach a higher level of life.
 Without the challenge to do evil, we would not be able to make a free choice for good.
 One could look at Eve and Adam’s decision to disobey God’s order and to desire knowledge of good and evil as a yearning for something beyond stability.
 Yes, their self-awareness made them (and all humans by extension) capable of causing human suffering and death with malevolent behavior.
 But it also started mankind on a journey of redemption.

 The “Hero’s Journey” is an archetypical story that appears in many versions of literature around the world—The Odyssey (Greek), The Journey West (Chinese), Lord of the Rings, and even Star Wars.
 It is the story of an innocent but naïve person who departs a safe environment on a quest.
-In the quest, the hero meets his or her failings and sins, overcomes them through valiant effort, and eventually returns home wiser and stronger.
+In the quest, the hero meets his or her failings and sins (which in the Hebrew and Greek original form literally means “misses the mark or target”), overcomes them through valiant effort, and eventually returns home wiser and stronger.
 Adam and Eve, or representatives of our first self-conscious ancestors, started humanity on the journey to solve the problem of what to do about the suffering and death that resulted from the knowledge of good, evil, and our own vulnerabilities.

 In his book 12 Rules for Life: An Antidote to Chaos, Jordan Peterson states “It is far better to render Beings in your care competent than to protect them.”
 That’s a pretty good prescription for dealing with chaos, and it shows how humans have been solving the problem of their own self-awareness for many millennia.
-Adam and Eve may have made a poor choice in their disobedience, leading to their expulsion from a walled paradise, but it has led to an increasing competence, and for the Christian tradition, a chance to know grace and redemption.
-For artists who realized this, it became a hopeful and forward-looking theme hidden in the background of The Fall.
+In the story of the fall, Adam and Eve made a poor choice in their disobedience, representing our choices to act dishonestly or malevolently, leading to expulsion from a walled, secure, orderly paradise.
+But that choice has led to an increasing competence in self-awareness, and for the Christian tradition, a chance to know grace and redemption.
+For artists who realized this, it became a hopeful and forward-looking theme hidden in the background of the fall.

 And so we begin our journey of exploration of the images of this profound story.
-My plan is to present images in chronological order of their production, one or several per blog post, as I have time to properly present them.
-I will comment on each image, or sets of images in some cases, in order to give the background of the work, and add my own observations.
-I would love to hear comments and other observations!
+I have presented all the images I could find that were available online in chronological order of their production.
+I provide a link to the source for every image, and have attempted to verify the authenticity of the images and their description.
+I plan to analyze and comment on each image, or sets of images in some cases, to give the background of the works as well as discuss what the works may reveal about art, history, or the human condition.
+I would love to hear your comments and other observations!

 Perhaps the earliest extant example of The Fall can be seen in a late 3rd – early 4th century catacomb traditionally known as the burial place of Christian martyrs Marcellinus and Peter.
 The tomb features a mixture of pagan and Christian imagery, reflective of the transitioning times.
 The fresco places the first Roman-looking couple on either side of the Tree of Knowledge in what would become a very common arrangement.
 The artist emphasizes their self-consciousness, posing them in a shameful gesture covering their reproductive organs with grape leaves.
 It’s unclear to me, but it appears the snake might be at the base of the tree.